jjvanzon/JJs-Reference-Architecture/Layers.md

 The data that is exactly shown on screen is called the *view model*.

 *Presenter* classes combine several responsibilities around the presentation logic.
-I

 The presenter layer forms a model of your program navigation.
 Each screen has its own presenter and each method in that presenter is a specific user action.